jialing-wu/jialing-wu.github.io.save/content/authors/admin/_index.md

     url: https://peabody.vanderbilt.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include engineering identity, instructional Strategies and advanced technology and quantitative methods in EER.
+bio: A engineering education researcher interested in engineering identity, instructional Strategies and advanced technology and quantitative methods.

 # Interests to show in About widget
 interests: